peteroupc/peteroupc.github.io/randomfunc.md

 - **Cauchy (Lorentz) distribution**: `scale * tan(pi * (RNDU01OneExc()-0.5)) + mu`, where `mu` and `scale`
 are the two parameters of the Cauchy distribution.
 This distribution is similar to the normal distribution, but with "fatter" tails.
 - **Chi-squared distribution**: `GammaDist(df * 0.5 + Poisson(sms * 0.5)) * 2`, where `df` is the number of degrees of freedom and `sms` is the sum of mean squares (where `sms` other than 0 indicates a _noncentral_ distribution).
 - **Exponential distribution**: `-ln(RNDU01ZeroExc()) / lamda`, where `lamda` is the inverse scale.
-The `lamda` is usually the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year).
+Usually, `lamda` is the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year), and the random result is the number of spans of time until that event happens.
 (This distribution is thus useful for modeling a _Poisson process_.) `1.0 / lamda` is the scale (mean), which is usually the average waiting time between two independent events of the same kind.
 - **Extreme value distribution**: `a - ln(-ln(RNDU01ZeroOneExc())) * b`, where `b` is the scale and `a` is the location of the distribution's curve peak (mode).
 This expresses a distribution of maximum values.
 - **Geometric distribution**: `NegativeBinomial(1, p)`, where `p` has the same meaning